marcodelapierre/nanopore-smk/README.md

 The expected default input is one or multiple directory/ies containing raw read files from experiment(s).
 By default, Blast is used for blasting.

-1. To feed instead a single (or multiple) already basecalled FASTQ file(s) as input, provide a list of sample prefixes in `config.yaml`, under `inputs: read_dirs:`, and then ensure in your running directory you have the input files named as `$prefix_basecalled.fastq`.
+1. To feed instead a single (or multiple) already basecalled FASTQ file(s) as input, provide a list of experiment prefixes in `config.yaml`, under `inputs: read_dirs:`, and then ensure in your running directory you have the input files named as `$prefix_basecalled.fastq`.
 2. To use Diamond for blasting, use the command line target `run_upstream_diamond`.

 ### Optional parameters

 * Change *evalue* for blasting: in `config.yaml`, edit `params: evalue: '0.1'`.
-* Change minimum length threshold for assembled contigs to be considered for blasting: edit `params: min_len_contig: '1000'`.
+* Change minimum length threshold for assembled contigs to be considered for blasting: in `config.yaml`, edit `params: min_len_contig: '1000'`.

 ### Requirements